seigo07/AI-Search-Algorithms/README.md

 # CS5011 Assignment 1

-Search algorithms.
+AI search algorithms for the marine navigation planning problem.

 ## Description

-Informed and uninformed search algorithms for the marine navigation planning problem.
+Informed and uninformed search algorithms: depth-first search (DFS), breadth-first search (BFS), best-first search (BestF), A*(AStar) search and bidirectional search for the marine navigation planning problem.

 The output is as follows.